 Iceberg A-68 is slowly drifting towards the open sea.
-Dubbed the 'monster berg', A-68 broke off from the Larsen C ice shelf on the Antarctic peninsula just over a week ago, reducing its size by about 12%.
+Dubbed the ‘monster berg’, A-68 broke off from the Larsen C ice shelf on the Antarctic peninsula in July 2017, reducing its size by about 12%.
 Recent satellite images show the gap between the new iceberg and the remaining ice shelf is widening.

-It will most likely drift north through the Weddell Sea into the Atlantic, towards South Georgia and the South Sandwich Islands.
-Eventually, it may prove an obstacle to shipping – even after it inevitably breaks up into smaller parts.
+At present (i.e. mid-November 2017), it is still lingering close to the ice shelf from which it calved.
+Eventually, it will most likely drift north through the Weddell Sea into the Atlantic, towards South Georgia and the South Sandwich Islands.
+In months (or years) to come, it may prove an obstacle to shipping – even after it inevitably breaks up into smaller parts.

 A-68 is not the first massive iceberg to calve from the region.
 In January 1995, a large part of the Larsen A ice shelf collapsed, and in March 2002, the same happened at Larsen B. The events have been linked to warmer temperatures in the region.

 What’s special about the latest collapse, is the size of the iceberg.
 At around 6,000 sq. km (app.
 2,300 sq. mi), A-68 is one of the biggest icebergs ever recorded (1).
 It weighs about one trillion tonnes.

 Huge, unfamiliar objects like A-68 need some context for us to understand their true size.
 Enter… Wales.
 “The size of Wales” is a recurrent measure of geographic size in news reports, often used to give an idea of the area of rainforest destroyed, for example (2).
 As shown on this map, the world’s largest iceberg du jour is about a quarter the size of the British principality.